Last Updated on

 At this point, it is time for you to shop for baby carriers which you can carry your little one in.
 It is also a good idea to start looking for some stylish maternity dresses for your changing body.
 Sign up for antenatal classes to help learn how to care for your child right now, as the good ones tend to have a long waiting list.

-With the right precautions and preparations, pregnancy can be more about enjoying the impending birth of the baby and less about the pains that come with it.
+With the right precautions and preparations, pregnancy can be more about enjoying the impending birth of the baby and less about the pain and problems that come with it.